aquafir/UtilityFace/README.md

 ## UtilityFace

-`InterfaceController` controls a number of replacement UIs.
+`InterfaceController` starts and controls a number of replacement UIs.